2017 Antinori Tignanello – Red wine from Toscana · Italy | Vivino

 Antinori is a member of the Primum Familiae Vini and the 10th oldest family owned company in the world.

-In antiquity, Italy was home to numerous peoples; the city of Rome, founded as a Kingdom, became a Republic that conquered the Mediterranean world and ruled it for centuries as an Empire.
+The history of Italy goes back to numerous Italic peoples, notably including the ancient Romans, who conquered the Mediterranean world during the Roman Republic and ruled it for centuries during the Roman Empire.
 With the spread of Christianity, Rome became the seat of the Catholic Church and the Papacy.
-During the Early Middle Ages, Italy experienced the fall of the Western Roman Empire and inward migration from Germanic tribes.
+Between late antiquity and the Early Middle Ages, Italy experienced the arrival of Germanic tribes and the fall of the Western Roman Empire.
 By the 11th century, Italian city-states and maritime republics expanded, bringing renewed prosperity through commerce and laying the groundwork for modern capitalism.
 The Italian Renaissance flourished during the 15th and 16th centuries and spread to the rest of Europe.
-Italian explorers discovered new routes to the Far East and the New World, leading the European Age of Discovery.
-However, centuries of rivalry and infighting between city-states left the peninsula divided.
-During the 17th and 18th centuries, Italian economic importance waned significantly.
+Italian explorers discovered new routes to the Far East and the New World, contributing significantly to the European Age of Discovery.

 A developed country, Italy has the ninth-largest nominal GDP in the world, the second-largest manufacturing industry in Europe, and plays a significant role in regional and global economic, military, cultural, and diplomatic affairs.
 Italy is a founding and leading member of the European Union, and is part of numerous international institutions, including NATO, the G7 and G20, the Latin Union and the Union for the Mediterranean.
-As a cultural superpower, Italy has long been a renowned centre of art, music, literature, cuisine, fashion, science and technology, and the source of multiple inventions and discoveries.
-It has the world's highest number of World Heritage Sites (59), and is the fifth-most visited country.
+As a cultural superpower, Italy has long been a renowned global centre of art, music, literature, cuisine, fashion, science and technology, and the source of multiple inventions and discoveries.
+It has the highest number of World Heritage Sites (60) and is the fifth-most visited country in the world.

 Red is the color at the long wavelength end of the visible spectrum of light, next to orange and opposite violet.
 It has a dominant wavelength of approximately 625–740 nanometres.
 It is a primary color in the RGB color model and a secondary color (made from magenta and yellow) in the CMYK color model, and is the complementary color of cyan.
 Reds range from the brilliant yellow-tinged scarlet and vermillion to bluish-red crimson, and vary in shade from the pale red pink to the dark red burgundy.